RatnaPriya-2/CaterSpot--Catering--Order-System/README.md

 ---

-## 📦 Menu Data (`data.js`)
+## 📦 Menu Data Structure
-The project includes a `data.js` file that contains:

-- Complete menu item details
+### `data.js` — Seed Menu Data
+The `data.js` file contains **predefined menu items** used as reference and seed data.

+It includes:
-- Food item names, categories, and prices
+- Food item names
+- Categories
+- Prices
-- Image URLs used across the application
+- Image URLs

-This file acts as a central data source and is especially useful for:
+This file is useful for:
+- Quick testing and evaluation

-- Understanding the structure of menu data
+- Understanding menu data structure
-- Testing the application without manual item entry
+- Avoiding manual item creation during demos

+---

+### `addedProducts.js` — Active Menu Data
+The `addedProducts.js` file stores **products that have been added by the admin**.

+It represents:
+- The actual menu visible to users
-- Modifying or extending menu items easily during development
+- Admin-approved items

-💡 **Tip for testers:**
-Update `data.js` to quickly add, remove, or modify menu items and image URLs without touching core logic.
+- Products used for cart and order processing

+This separation ensures:
+- Clear distinction between demo data and active application data
+- Better admin control over menu availability
+- A realistic product management workflow

+---

+## 📌 Why Two Data Files?
+The use of both `data.js` and `addedProducts.js` is intentional:

+- `data.js` → Acts as **seed/demo data**
+- `addedProducts.js` → Acts as **active application data**

+This approach:
+- Simplifies testing for reviewers
+- Demonstrates admin-driven control
+- Improves maintainability and clarity

+> **Reviewer Note:**
+> The application is pre-configured with seed menu data (`data.js`) to allow smooth evaluation.
+Admins can selectively add products, which are then stored in `addedProducts.js` and made available to users for ordering.

 ---